rdegges/rdegges-blog/articles/2011/diet-updates.md

 I'll post another update at the end of my second month, and hopefully be able to share more interesting results!

+#### Tags

+fitness

+#### 830 views and 1 response

+-   May 2 2011, 7:50 AM
+    Tony Lara responded:
+    I keep reading testimonials about this ketogenic diet. and the the concept sounds sound to me I am going to give it a try see how my body reacts.
+    Thanks for sharing this and the links

+  [Previous]: ../../../posts/2011/05/pycall-20-is-out.html
+  [Index]: ../../../index-5.html
+  [Next]: ../../../posts/2011/04/the-perfect-django-settings-file.html
   [wikipedia article]: http://en.wikipedia.org/wiki/Ketogenesis "ketosis"
   [good summary]: http://forum.bodybuilding.com/showthread.php?t=132598293
     "ketosis summary"